- Web Performance

 Comparison of the weight of a page with and without accepted cookies on the Allianz site, the page is heavier after cookie acceptance (in red)

-In these captures, it is clearly visible that the weight of resources and web performance metrics are worse when third parties are injected.
+Comparison of web performance metrics with and without accepted cookies on the Allianz site, the figures are worse with active cookies (in red)In these captures, it is clearly visible that the weight of the resources and the web performance metrics are worse when third parties are injected.

 To accept cookies by default, several methods are possible.
 For some CMPs, you can simply observe which cookies are added to the browser upon cookie acceptance and add them to your web performance testing tool.